 What is a Sound Bath?

-A Sound Bath (or Sound Meditation) is a meditative event, intentionally using sound to invite therapeutic or restorative effects.
-A gentle yet powerful experience for the mind and body.
+A Sound Bath (or Sound Meditation) is a deeply immersive, full-body listening experience, intentionally using sound to invite gentle yet powerfully, therapeutic and restorative effects for the mind and body.

 The experience begins with each person lying down or seated in a comfortable position, often with a blanket and an eye mask.
 After a few minutes of guided focus on the breath, the remainder of the experience is filled with different sounds and frequencies being introduced in succession.
 The sounds are created by a variety of overtone-emitting instruments including tuning forks, gongs, shruti box, Himalayan and crystal singing bowls, chimes, and voice.